appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-amazon-s3.md

 sidebar_position: 2
 ---

-# Amazon S3 / Object Storage
+# Amazon S3

 This page describes how to connect your application to your Amazon S3 object storage and use queries to manage its content.

-This datasource can also be used to connect to any S3-compatible object storage provider.
+This datasource can also be used to connect to any S3-compatible object storage provider such as Upcloud, Digital Ocean Spaces, Wasabi, DreamObjects, and MinIO.

 <VideoEmbed host="youtube" videoId="pmEmQcd9_KA" title="" caption=""/>